Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 * Removed .NET 5 as a target framework as .NET 5 is out of support. [#391](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/391)
 * Feature Management V2 schema support, which was introduced in 5.2.0-preview release, has been removed from this stable release. [#315](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/315)
 * Removed `IConfigurationRefresher.LoggerFactory` API, but refresh logs are still available through standard ASP.NET Core logging if `services.AddAzureAppConfiguration()` is invoked in your `ConfigureServices` method. [#367](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/367)
-* `IConfigurationRefresher.ProcessPushNotification` now validates that the push notification was triggered for one of the registered AppConfig stores.
-If no matching AppConfig store is registered, the push notification is ignored and the refresh operation will not be triggered. [#319](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/319)
+* `IConfigurationRefresher.ProcessPushNotification` now validates that the push notification was triggered for one of the registered App Configuration stores.
+If no matching App Configuration store is registered, the push notification is ignored and the refresh operation will not be triggered. [#319](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/319)

 ### Enhancements
 * This is the first stable release of the following API introduced in 5.3.0-preview release. [#178](https://github.com/Azure/AppConfiguration/issues/178)